DameurMounir/ragforge/README.md

 RAGForge follows a more modern **knowledge-oriented RAG direction**.

-The goal is to evolve from simple document retrieval toward a production-grade knowledge backend where every source is tracked as an asset, every extracted chunk is linked to its origin, metadata is persisted, indexes are prepared, and future retrieval can support grounded answers, citations, semantic search, and agent-ready knowledge access.
+The goal is to evolve from simple document retrieval toward a production-grade knowledge backend where every source is tracked as an asset, every extracted chunk is linked to its origin, metadata is persisted, vectors are indexed, and future retrieval can support grounded answers, citations, semantic search, and agent-ready knowledge access.

 The architectural direction is: